-BSAC’s Wreck Diving course will introduce you to the fun of safe wreck diving.
+BSAC’s Wreck Diver course will introduce you to the fun of safe wreck diving.

 It will provide the skills building blocks for all your future wreck diving.

-To enrol on the Wreck Diving course you must have already successfully completed a BSAC Sports Diver course (or have equivalent certification from another recognised training agency).
+To enrol on the Wreck Diver course you must have already successfully completed a BSAC Sports Diver course (or have equivalent certification from another recognised training agency).

 On this two-day course you will learn how to plan a non-penetration wreck dive and carry out the plan.
 You will learn about types of wrecks and wreck law, and about the equipment needed for wreck diving and how to use it, including vital line-laying skills.